tartley/gloopy/README.txt

 License
 -------

-Gloopy is released under the New BSD License, the text of which is to be found in the project's LICENSE.txt.
-Alternatively, you may use it under the terms of any other OSI-approved license.
+Gloopy is released under the terms specified in LICENSE.txt.

 Status & Known Issues
 ---------------------

-It works for me, but has not been used any real projects.
+It works for me, but has not been used on any real projects.
 The API is a mess and may change substantially in later releases.

 No issue tracker is currently maintained, but the major shortfalls as